Center for Cartoon Studies: Notable persons

 In addition to Sturm, Stephen R. Bissette, Jason Lutes and Alec Longstreth are permanent faculty.
 For the 2011–2012 school year, cartoonist and animator Robert Sikoryak joined the faculty.

 Students and alumni from the Center for Cartoon Studies have received Ignatz Awards, Eisner Award nominations and Xeric Foundation grants for their work.
-One alumni, who launched their drag career while attending the school, has won RuPaul's Drag Race.
+One alumnus, who launched their drag career while attending the school, has won RuPaul's Drag Race.